u2krsh/WaterMyPlants/README.md

 # WaterMyPlants

-This is the official application of watermyplants by Anshuman Sarda(he/him), Utkarsh Bhardwaj (they/them) & Kushal Mundra (She/Her).
+This is the official application of watermyplants by Anshuman Sarda, Utkarsh Bhardwaj & Kushal Mundra .